 If Kona Blue is a bit too boring for you when it comes to your sinister-looking 2018 Mustang, then maybe you can spice it up with Lightning Blue!
 Lightning Blue is awfully similar to the Blue Candy color you see on Ford Focus’, just a bit darker.
 Being a carryover color from the 2017 model year, it’s a no-brainer that Ford kept this color onboard for the next model year.
 It’s been incredibly popular and certainly looks great on the GT350 as well!

 The 2018 Mustang simply looks killer in Magnetic.
 Being a darker, more earthy tone, this color compliments almost any body accents you throw at it and looks especially sinister when some tinted windows are thrown into the equation.
 There’s no question that with the right parts, racing stripes, or even in stock form that Magnetic can look beautiful in almost any light.

-Orange Fury Metallic Tri-Coat on the 2018 Mustang
+Orange Fury Metallic Tri-Coat

 Ford has seemed to crown Orange Fury as the color of the year for the 2018 Mustang.
 Almost any marketing material involving the 2018 Mustang GT and EcoBoost has the Mustang dressed in Orange Fury Metallic Tri-Coat front and center.
 Much like the Competition Orange of the 2015-2016 model years on the S550, Orange Fury is quite difficult to photograph, especially in varying lighting situations.
 When the car is under artificial light indoors, the color almost looks like a School Bus Yellow.
 However, when you pull the car outside, the deeper Orange (almost pearl look) pops through and shines brightly under natural light.